symfony/symfony-docs/reference/constraints/UniqueEntity.rst

 **type**: ``string``

 The name of the entity manager to use for making the query to determine the uniqueness.
-If it's left blank, the correct entity manager will be determined for this class.
+If it is left blank, the correct entity manager will be determined for this class.
 For that reason, this option should probably not need to be used.